Environmental Initiatives

 Introduction of EVs and Hybrid Vehicles

-We are making progress on switching to EVs and hybrid vehicles at each location as we work to reduce greenhouse gas emissions from fuel consumption in our Company.
+We are making progress on gradually switching to Electric vehicles and hybrid vehicles at each location as we work to reduce greenhouse gas emissions from fuel consumption in our Company.

-We have also made EV charging stations available to visiting manufacturers at some locations, and this is contributing to promotion of EV use by our business partners.
+We have also made Electric vehicles charging stations available to visiting manufacturers at some locations, and this is contributing to promotion of Electric vehicles use by our business partners.

 - MEDICEO CORPORATION,